Moss Town & Great Exuma Island

 03. Cocoplum Bistro

-Serving up breakfast, lunch and dinner, the chef here fuses the cuisine of France and the Bahamas.
-This beachside dining locale is complete with an extensive list of French wines.
-If you choose to stay for lunch, guests can also have access to the beach and Paradise Bay hotel pool.
+Serving breakfast, lunch, and dinner, the chef here offers a fusion of French and Bahamian cuisine.
+This beachfront restaurant also features an extensive French wine list.
+If you choose to stay for lunch, guests can also enjoy the beach and the pool at Paradise Bay Hotel.

 • Lobsters hanging by their tails on a line